How to Choose Your First Hiking Trail

 Pick Spring or Summer for Predictable Conditions

-1. Less crowded trails in spring before summer vacation kicks in
+1. Less crowded trails in spring, before summer vacation kicks in

 2. Snow and ice melt, making terrain accessible for beginners